2024–25 Drexel Dragons women's basketball team

-The 2024–25 Drexel Dragons women's basketball team represents Drexel University during the 2024–25 NCAA Division I women's basketball season.
-The Dragons, led by fifth-year head coach Amy Mallon, play their home games at the Daskalakis Athletic Center in Philadelphia, Pennsylvania as members of the Coastal Athletic Association.
+The 2024–25 Drexel Dragons women's basketball team represented Drexel University during the 2024–25 NCAA Division I women's basketball season.
+The Dragons, led by fifth-year head coach Amy Mallon, played their home games at the Daskalakis Athletic Center in Philadelphia, Pennsylvania as members of the Coastal Athletic Association.

 Previous season

 The Dragons finished the 2023–24 season 19–15, 10–8 in CAA play to finish in seventh place.
 They defeated Delaware, Monmouth, Towson, and upset top-seeded Stony Brook to win the CAA tournament championship, and earn the conference's automatic bid to the NCAA tournament.
 They received the #16 seed in the Portland Regional 4, where they would fall to the top region seed Texas in the first round.